Julius Sabatauskas

 Julius Sabatauskas (born 1 April 1958 in Syktyvkar) is an engineer, a lawyer, Deputy Speaker of the Seimas and Member of the Seimas since 2000.
 Sabatauskas was nominated as a judge of the Constitutional Court of Lithuania on 30 September 2025 by the Speaker of the Seimas, Juozas Olekas.
+After the analysis of the court, Sabatauskas will not assume the role of judge.

 Biography

 Born in Syktyvkar, Komi Republic, Russian SFSR, in a family of deportees.
 In 1976 graduated from high school in Jonava.
 1981 graduated from Kaunas University of Technology, Faculty of Automation, engineer of automated control systems.
 2002 graduated from Mykolas Romeris University with a master's degree in Law and Management.

 Political life

 Member of the Social Democratic Party of Lithuania since 1989, member of the council since 1997.

 From 1990 to 1995 was a deputy of Alytus City Council, deputy chairman of the council.
 Since 1995 until 2003 Alytus City Councillor.
 2000 was the controller of Alytus City Municipality.

 Since 2000 Member of the Seimas.